MonishkaDas/Cardiovascular-Disease-Prediction/starter_file/README.md

 ## Model Deployment

 Both, the AzureML Run and HyperDrive Run are compared and the best runs in each are registered.
 The best model from the two is chosen and then deployed.
-The code for the Model deployment is available in the _automl.ipynb_ notebook. we retrive the swagger.URI and scoring.URI along with deployment status, which is shown as "healthy" in this case.
-The _logs.py_ and _endpoint.py_ are updated with the scoring.uri and key and run.
+The code for the Model deployment is available in the _automl.ipynb_ notebook. we retrive the swagger URI and scoring URI along with deployment status, which is shown as "healthy" in this case.
+The _logs.py_ and _endpoint.py_ are updated with the scoring uri and key and run.
 The _logs.py_ enables Applications Insights and the _endpoint.py_ is used to test the model.

 ![Alt text](https://github.com/MonishkaDas/nd00333-capstone/blob/master/starter_file/ScreenShots/Screenshot%20(121).png?raw=true "Summary Importance")